gzeeeeeeeeero/ml-tour/Process of ML.md

     ![Probability Plot](/home/g0/Pictures/assets/download%20(1).png)
     the skewness is eliminated by taking log, in case the data have zeros then those zeros are ignored in log and a binary indicator variable column is added.

 - Homoscedasticity - Homoscedasticity refers to the "assumption that dependent variable(s) exhibit equal levels of variance across the range of predictor variable(s)" (Hair et al., 2013).
-Homoscedasticity is desirable because we want the error term to be the same across all values of the independent variables.
+Homoscedasticity is desirable because we want the error term to be the same across all values of the independent variables. we can check for Homoscedasticity with the Box's M statistic test which is implmeneted in [`scipy.stats.levene`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.levene.html) with a p value >0.05 we can assume Homoscedasticity is present

 - Linearity- The most common way to assess linearity is to examine scatter plots and search for linear patterns.
 If patterns are not linear, it would be worthwhile to explore data transformations.